rupenmitra/curriculum_mapping/README.md

 # curriculum_mapping
-Work related to the curriculum mapping project of The University of Edinburgh
+Work related to the curriculum mapping project for The University of Edinburgh

 This repository contains a bunch of hacky codes that helped the university to conduct a large-scale curriculum mapping project.